lonelyStar211/FB_FANN/README.md

 Site: http://leenissen.dk/fann/wp/

-fb_FANN.zip is Linux FANN lib headers and example code

-Tested on Linux 64 bit OS with FBC 1.09.0
+fb_FANN.zip is sorce of the translation from C to FreeBasic

-inc and samples are the headers and sample code for Windows
+inc and samples are the headers and sample code for Windows and Linux

-Tested on Windows 7 32 bit
+Tested on Windows 7 32 bit and on Linux 64 bit OS with FBC 1.09.0